Keywords: Hardware-Aware Neural Architecture Search, AutoML, Benchmark

-Abstract: HardWare-aware Neural Architecture Search (HW-NAS) has recently gained tremendous attention for automating the design of DNNs to be deployed into more resource-constrained daily life devices.
-Despite their promising performance, developing optimal HW-NAS solutions can be prohibitively challenging as it requires cross-disciplinary knowledge in the algorithm, micro-architecture, and device-specific compilation.
-First, to construct the hardware cost to be incorporated into the NAS process, existing works mostly adopt either pre-collected cost look-up tables or device-specific hardware cost models.
-The former can be time-consuming due to the needed learning about the device’s compilation method and how to set up the measurement pipeline, while the latter is often a barrier for non-hardware experts like NAS researchers.
+Abstract: HardWare-aware Neural Architecture Search (HW-NAS) has recently gained tremendous attention by automating the design of deep neural networks deployed in more resource-constrained daily life devices.
+Despite its promising performance, developing optimal HW-NAS solutions can be prohibitively challenging as it requires cross-disciplinary knowledge in the algorithm, micro-architecture, and device-specific compilation.
+First, to determine the hardware-cost to be incorporated into the NAS process, existing works mostly adopt either pre-collected hardware-cost look-up tables or device-specific hardware-cost models.
+The former can be time-consuming due to the required knowledge of the device’s compilation method and how to set up the measurement pipeline, while building the latter is often a barrier for non-hardware experts like NAS researchers.
 Both of them limit the development of HW-NAS innovations and impose a barrier-to-entry to non-hardware experts.
-Second, similar to generic NAS, it can be notoriously difficult to benchmark HW-NAS algorithms due to the required significant computational resources and the differences in their adopted search space, hyperparameters, and hardware devices.
+Second, similar to generic NAS, it can be notoriously difficult to benchmark HW-NAS algorithms due to their significant required computational resources and the differences in adopted search spaces, hyperparameters, and hardware devices.
 To this end, we develop HW-NAS-Bench, the first public dataset for HW-NAS research which aims to democratize HW-NAS research to non-hardware experts and make HW-NAS research more reproducible and accessible.
-To design HW-NAS-Bench, we carefully collected the measured/estimated hardware performance (e.g., energy cost and latency) of all the networks in the search space of both NAS-Bench-201 and FBNet, considering six hardware devices that fall into three categories (i.e., commercial edge devices, FPGA, and ASIC).
+To design HW-NAS-Bench, we carefully collected the measured/estimated hardware performance (e.g., energy cost and latency) of all the networks in the search spaces of both NAS-Bench-201 and FBNet, on six hardware devices that fall into three categories (i.e., commercial edge devices, FPGA, and ASIC).
 Furthermore, we provide a comprehensive analysis of the collected measurements in HW-NAS-Bench to provide insights for HW-NAS research.
-Finally, we demonstrate exemplary user cases when HW-NAS-Bench (1) allows non-hardware experts to perform HW-NAS by simply querying our pre-measured dataset and (2) verify that dedicated device-specific HW-NAS can indeed often provide optimal accuracy-cost trade-offs.
-The code is available at https://github.com/RICE-EIC/HW-NAS-Bench.
+Finally, we demonstrate exemplary user cases to (1) show that HW-NAS-Bench allows non-hardware experts to perform HW-NAS by simply querying our pre-measured dataset and (2) verify that dedicated device-specific HW-NAS can indeed lead to optimal accuracy-cost trade-offs.
+The codes and all collected data are available at https://github.com/RICE-EIC/HW-NAS-Bench.